Which is the best movie streaming box for under £100? Roku Streaming Stick vs Apple TV vs Chromecast and more

 That app selection is really limited and will certainly put off those who wish to subscribe to any service other than Netflix.
 And like Apple TV, you are locked to the apps Western Digital sends you rather than have access to the wealth of choice offered by Roku.

-However, should you have a large library of video files on your PC, Mac or stored on network drives, there are few that can stream them better than this device.
-Especially for the price.
+However, should you have a large library of video files on your PC, Mac or stored on network drives, there are few that can stream them better than this device or the newer WD TV box also available from Western Digital.

 What is it?